marmelab/react-admin/docs/CreateEdit.md

 Alternatively, you can specify a `validate` prop directly in `<Input>` components, taking either a function, or an array of functions.
 These functions should return `undefined` when there is no error, or an error string.

-Admin-on-rest will mash all the individual functions up to a single function looking just like the previous one:
+React-admin will mash all the individual functions up to a single function looking just like the previous one:

 ```jsx
 const required = value => value ? undefined : 'Required';